 The Welsh Government wants to ensure that all its grant schemes provide the best possible value for public money.
 As a result we would like to see applications with as much match funding as possible as this allows the public money to go further.
-Match funding can be in cash or in kind.
 Although we do not specify a minimum amount of match funding those projects which have secured other funds will score more highly against the funding criteria detailed below.